We all know Matthew Perry tragically died last week.

 About a decade back, there was a televised argument between Matthew Perry and Peter Hitchens, the disgruntled brother of the late, great—and famously more famous—Christopher Hitchens.

-While Christopher rose to stardom via religious debates (witty enough to birth a new term to describe his general use of logic as… the ‘Hitchslap’) Peter was busy writing a book he regularly complains nobody bought, on the ‘fantasy’ of addiction.
+While Christopher rose to stardom via religious debates (witty enough to birth a new term to describe his general use of logic as… the ‘Hitchslap’) his brother Peter was busy writing a book he regularly complains nobody bought, on the ‘fantasy’ of addiction.

 (his words)

-A situation ripe for battle emerged:
+And, a situation ripe for battle emerged:

-• Matthew Perry says addiction is a disease
+- Matthew Perry says addiction is a disease

-• Peter Hitchens says addiction is not a disease
+- Peter Hitchens says addiction is not a disease

-And so, the heated LIVE TV battle began..
+A heated LIVE TV battle began..

 Matthew used himself as an example of a victim, in an attempt to prove that he was powerless against addiction—a dangerous mental game to play—as even the most amateur mindset enthusiast knows.
 Even in Evolve Already, we have entire lessons on the importance of not identifying with your behavior.